synnaxlabs/synnax/docs/tech/telemetry.md

 Commands can be issued by multiple sources concurrently.
 For example, an operator can issue a manual command while an auto-sequence (programmatic control) is running.
-In order to deal with multi-source writes, we need some way of clearly defining who has the authority to issue commands, and how we handle ordering from multiple sources.
+In order to deal with multi-source writes, we need some way of clearly defining who has the authority to issue commands, and how we handle ordering from multiple sources for both reads and writes.

 ### 3.2.1 - Highly-Variable Emission Rates

 Real-time commands can be issued at arbitrary intervals.
-In the PID control example, this isn't the case, and the commands are probably issued at a very predictable rate.
+In the PID control example, this isn't the case, and the commands are probably issued at predictable rates.
 However, in the case of a human operator, commands can be issued at any time, and at any rate.
 For writes, this variability means it's more difficult to pre-allocate buffers and size caches, and, for reads, lookups become far more expensive.